hep-gc/docker/README.md

 ## DockerHub

-All dockers are autobuilt on DockerHub from a CentOS 6.
+All docker images are autobuilt on DockerHub from a CentOS 6 base.
 See the  [uvichep docker page](https://registry.hub.docker.com/repos/uvichep/).